bparanj/Essential-TDD/book/RubyPlus/rails4quickly/survey.markdown

   Brad:I think if you want real concurrency you have to use a multithreading language like Scala or Erlang, even node.js which uses Javascript does concurrency better than Rails

   Ramona:So you could use it to mockup larger apps, even if they didn't end up there?
-  Bala Paranj:Are you planning to join the next class ?
-  Ramona:That makes sense.
-I'm about to sign off also.
-It was good to have multiple participants.
-Yes, I'll attend again.